Reputation in the Shadow of Exit: Regime Change

 In the global games setting, $c^*$ incentive compatibility is related to the degree of dispersion of higher order beliefs around the risk-dominant threshold {at the average}, i.e. whether $\mu > (<) \frac{1}{1 + c^*}$.
 Here, recall value $\frac{1}{1 + c^*}$ is the risk-dominant signal threshold selected by the global game as signals become arbitrarily precise, i.e. $\lims_{\varsigma \to 0} x^*(c^*) = \frac{1}{1 + c^*}$ by \cite{MorrisPauznerFrankel03}.

 What is the right commitment posture $c^*$ to consider when comparing to $\mu$?
 There are two concerns.
-First, since $c^*(\varsigma)$ varies with the noise precision, the risk-dominant selection threshold varies with the noise precision as well.
+First, since $c^*(\varsigma)$, the optimal commitment action as a function of $\varsigma$, is nonconstant, the risk-dominant selection threshold varies with the noise precision as well.
 Second, the underlying probability distributions $(F_\varepsilon, P_\theta)$ will also affect the optimal choice for the regime and affect their commitment payoff.
-To resolve this problem, consider the set
+To resolve this problem, fix $(F_\varepsilon, P_\theta)$ and consider the set

 where $\limsup A_n$ are the subsequential limits of all selections from $A_n$.
 That $c^*(0)$ is nonempty follows from a compactness arguments, noting $c^*(\varsigma)$ is well-defined and nonempty for each $\varsigma$ and hence so must $c^*(0)$.
 Throughout, I will fix some $c^* \in c^*(0)$ and appeal to continuity of the problem in parameters to make the argument that the same statement holds for $c^*(\varsigma)$.